Speaker Series | Jennifer Ramme (Graz) | Intersectional Critique

 Where?
 Room 017, Altes Finanzamt, Landshuter Str.
 4

-This talk is part of the series "Intersectionality and Area Studies", organised by Natali Stegmann, Professor of East and Central European History at UR and Birgit Hebel-Bauridl, Managing Director of the Regensburg European American Forum (REAF) at UR, both coordinators of the ScienceCampus Research Module Towards Multi-Polar and Multi-Scalar Area Studies.
+This talk is part of the series "Intersectionality and Area Studies", organised by Natali Stegmann, Professor of East and Central European History and Diversity and Equal Opportunity Officer of the Graduate School for East and Southeast European Studies at UR, and Birgit Hebel-Bauridl, Managing Director of the Regensburg European American Forum (REAF) at UR, both coordinators of the ScienceCampus Research Module Towards Multi-Polar and Multi-Scalar Area Studies. ),

 Abstract: